top of page

 Seojin Kim

 Hi!
 My name is Seojin Kim.
-I am an Assistant Professor of Management in the area of Strategic Management at Drexel University's LeBow College of Business.
+I am an Assistant Professor in Strategy and Entrepreneurship at Drexel University's LeBow College of Business.
 I earned my Ph.D. in Strategy & Entrepreneurship from the Robert H. Smith School of Business at the University of Maryland.

 My research areas center on entrepreneurial strategy, nascent industries, and innovation.
 In my dissertation, I study how and why entrepreneurs of different backgrounds choose their market strategy, focusing on knowledge contexts of academic, user, and employment settings in the prosthetic limb industry.
 I also examine the heterogeneous value creation and capture strategies of incumbents, startups, and diversified firms in the nascent bionic prosthetic market.
 When assessing the firm's different strategic paths, I trace their technological investments from the industry incubation and carefully consider the contexts in which entrepreneurs and firms operate, drawing on the technological system view (e.g., Rosenberg and Arthur).
 Method-wise, I combine econometrics with rich historical data to identify the best explanation at play.